 Items to Bring to Registration/Check-In

-— Online printout or hand-completed form (more info in the back home packet)
+- Participant Locator Form: Bring online printout or hand-completed form (more info in the back home packet and at myMontreat.org.)

-— for outstanding housing balance (if any) & additional wristbands.
+- Money: Bring money for outstanding balance (if any) & additional wristbands.

 Back-Home Leader Meeting